 What is TikTok?

-TikTok is the world’s fast-growing social media app that allows users to create and share video content.
-Often described as a cross between Vine and Snapchat, users can film, edit, and share videos, as well as follow, like, and comment on content.
+TikTok is still the world’s fast-growing social media app, with that allows users to create and share video content.
+Often described as a cross between Vine and Snapchat, users can film, edit, and share videos, as well as follow, like, engage with, and comment on other users’ content.

 What Makes TikTok Different From Other Platforms?